kartben/agile-scripts/docker-scripts/README.md

 - pull ARM image file and start AGILE
 ```
-docker pull cskiraly/agile-arm:latest # Not strictly needed, as the container is also pulled by docker-start, if not done before.
+docker pull cskiraly/agile-arm:latest # Not strictly needed, as the container is also pulled by agile-core-start, if not done before.
 ```

 Starting/Stopping AGILE